Impact Fund Denmark

-Investment Fund for Developing Countries (Investeringsfonden for Udviklingslande) (IFU), is a Development Financial Institution owned by the Government of Denmark.
-IFU is a self-governing, state-owned fund, whose objective is to promote economic and social development in developing countries.
+Impact Fund Denmark (IFDK), formerly known as the Investment Fund for Developing Countries (Investeringsfonden for Udviklingslande) (IFU), is a Development Financial Institution owned by the Government of Denmark.
+IFDK is a self-governing, state-owned fund, whose objective is to promote economic and social development in developing countries.
 The Fund provides risk capital and advice to companies wanting to do business in parts of Europe, Asia, Latin America and Africa.

 Investments are made on commercial terms in the form of loans and equity, with the purpose of contribution to economic and social development in the investment countries and support the attainment of the United Nations Sustainable Development Goals.

 Location

-The headquarters and main offices of IFU are located at Fredericiagade 27, 1310 Copenhagen K, Denmark.
+The headquarters and main offices of IFDK are located at Fredericiagade 27, 1310 Copenhagen K, Denmark.
 The geographical coordinates of the company headquarters are:55°41'08.9"N, 12°35'24.5"E (Latitude:55.685806; Longitude:12.590139).
-IFU also maintains regional offices in Africa, Asia, Latin America, Central and Eastern Europe.
+IFDK also maintains regional offices in Africa, Asia, Latin America, Central and Eastern Europe.

-As of August 2020, IFU maintained regional offices in these cities: 1.
+As of August 2020, IFDK maintained regional offices in these cities: 1.
 Copenhagen 2.
 Accra 3.
 Ho Chi Minh City 4.
 Kyiv 5.
 Lima 6.
 Nairobi 7.
 New Delhi 8.
 São Paulo 9.
 Shanghai 10.
 Singapore.
 (Near bottom of reference page).

 Overview

-IFU was founded in 1967, as an independent government-owned fund offering advisory services and risk capital to companies wishing to do business in developing countries and emerging markets.
-In addition to investing its own money, IFU acts as a fund manager.
-As of August 2020, IFU had co-invested in over 1,300 companies in more than 100 countries.
-The investment portfolio totals DKK:209 billion (€29.07 billion), to which IFU as contributed DKK:23 billion (€3.09 billion).
+IFDK was founded in 1967, as an independent government-owned fund offering advisory services and risk capital to companies wishing to do business in developing countries and emerging markets.
+In addition to investing its own money, IFDK acts as a fund manager.
+As of August 2020, IFDK had co-invested in over 1,300 companies in more than 100 countries.
+The investment portfolio totals DKK:209 billion (€29.07 billion), to which IFDK as contributed DKK:23 billion (€3.09 billion).

-Before 31 December 2016, IFU’s involvement was tied to the participation of a Danish company or the existence of a Danish interest.
+Before 31 December 2016, IFDK’s involvement was tied to the participation of a Danish company or the existence of a Danish interest.
 That requirement was dropped in December 2016.
-IFU does not provide business grants or development aid.
-Over time the investments have returned good results to the countries hosting the investments, the Danish companies and to IFU.
+IFDK does not provide business grants or development aid.
+Over time the investments have returned good results to the countries hosting the investments, the Danish companies and to IFDK.
 In the 2014 to 2019 time period, gross yields on invested share capital averaged in excess of 12 percent annually.

+IFDK rebranded from Investment Fund for Developing Countries (IFU) in June 2026, reflecting its global outlook and its desire to grow engagement and invest in lasting change.

 Ownership

-Investment Fund for Developing Countries is 100 percent owned by the government of Denmark.
+Impact Fund Denmark is 100 percent owned by the government of Denmark.